 A valuable experience for rising 12th graders in which participants learn from professionals and experts about health care and a wide array of health careers.
 This program returns to an in-person format for summer 2024!

 Summer camps and programs with a focus on support for speech, language and hearing issues.
 Programs offered deal with chronic aphasia, hearing loss, social communication issues, language development, and language and reading impairment.

-The SPRINT track in ASU’s INSPIRE program gives American Indian teens a no-cost opportunity to experience college life, learn more about health and tackle health issues in their own communities.
-One week of activities on campus and throughout Phoenix inspires students to consider a future in health, while increasing their comfort in a college environment, making friends and having fun.
+The SPRINT track in ASU’s INSPIRE program gives American Indian teens a no-cost opportunity to learn more about health and tackle health issues in their own communities.
+This program will be offered in person for summer 2023.